-The Handbook contains up-to-date information on the content of subjects to be offered in 2024.
+The Handbook contains up-to-date information on the content of subjects to be offered in 2025.
 Year 9 Core subjects are compulsory for all students, and students choose two further subjects from each of the elective lines; Arts, Technology and Pathways.
-All elective units are dependent on a sufficient number of enrolments for the class to be timetabled.
-If not enough students choose a particular subject, it will be withdrawn from offer.
+Please note elective offerings are subject to sufficient students selecting the elective to enable it to run.